Synapse Software: Action games

-Synapse's first releases were for the Atari 8-bit computers, starting in 1981.
-Some of their early games were based on elements of contemporary arcade games.
+Synapse's first video games were for the Atari 8-bit computers, starting in 1981.
+Some of their early releases were based on elements of contemporary arcade games.
 Dodge Racer (1981) is a clone of Sega's Head On, and Protector (1981) uses elements of Defender.
 Chicken (1982) has the same basic concept as Kaboom! for the Atari 2600, which itself is similar to the arcade game Avalanche.

 Nautilus (1982) uses a split-screen so two players can play at once.
 In single-player mode the user controls a submarine, the Nautilus, in the lower screen while the computer controls a destroyer, the Colossus, on the upper screen.
 In two-player mode, another player controls the destroyer.
-The same basic system was later re-used in other games, including Shadow World.
+The same system was later re-used in other games, including Shadow World.

 Survivor (1982) supports up to four simultaneous players, via the four joystick ports on the Atari 400 and Atari 800 computers.
 Each player commands a different part of a single spaceship.
 In single-player mode it operates like the ship in Asteroids, while in two player mode one drives and the other fires in any direction.

 In an interview with Antic, Wolosenko agreed that 1982's Shamus was the beginning of Synapse's reputation for quality products.
 Other similar caliber, better advertised games followed in 1982-3.
 These include Necromancer, Rainbow Walker, Blue Max, Fort Apocalypse, Alley Cat, and The Pharaoh's Curse.
 It was during this period that the company branched out and started supporting other systems, especially the Commodore 64, which became a major platform.
 Many of Synapse's games made their way to the UK as part of the initial wave of U.S. Gold-distributed imports (under the "Synsoft" imprint).
 Some were also converted to run on more popular UK home computers, such as the ZX Spectrum.

 Synapse was an early developer for the unsuccessful graphics-accelerated Mindset computer project and created the first-person game Vyper (1984) for it.